sdhutchins/labrat/README.md

 A package of helpful guis and functions for genetics/psychiatry related labs.
 This package is in the very early stages of development.

 ## Features
-- Easily math functions to dilute solutions.
+- Easily use math functions to dilute solutions, calculate molarity, etc.
+- Backup your documents with an easy one-liner
+- Manage lab inventory

 <br>